rust-lang/book/src/ch06-02-match.md

 This example also meets the exhaustiveness requirement because we’re explicitly ignoring all other values in the last arm; we haven’t forgotten anything.

-If we change the rules of the game one more time, so that nothing else happens on your turn if you roll anything other than a 3 or a 7, we can express that by using the unit value (the empty tuple type we mentioned in [“The Tuple Type”][tuples]<!-- ignore --> section) as the code that goes with the `_` arm:
+Finally, we’ll change the rules of the game one more time, so that nothing else happens on your turn if you roll anything other than a 3 or a 7.
+We can express that by using the unit value (the empty tuple type we mentioned in [“The Tuple Type”][tuples]<!-- ignore --> section) as the code that goes with the `_` arm:

 ```rust